 The modified A-frames use curved poles instead of the straight poles to protect the tent from strong wind.
 It also allows greater interior space for staying comfortably.
 The rain fly will allow you to remove the tarp when you are at home.
 It will make the tent lighter and easier to carry around.

 The dome style tents are frequently seen, especially in the primitive campsites.
 They are still the most popular type of tent.
-The structure is built with a number of flexible poles running over each other across the center of the roof with their ends travelling down to the base or floor of the tent.
+The structure is built with a number of flexible poles running over each other across the center of the roof with their ends traveling down to the base or floor of the tent.

 It is mostly used due to its sturdiness and ease of movement even after the full set up is done.
 It stands still during strong wind and covers a good amount of snowfall.
 The tent provides enough headroom, living areas and can easily accommodate separate rooms or porches to store gear and equipment.

-The geodesic tents are designed in a shape from crisscrossing poles across the surface of the fabric which intersect to form a triangle.
+The geodesic tents are designed in a shape from crisscrossing poles across the surface of the fabric which intersects to form a triangle.
 The name of this tent comes from its construction and the design is used in large dome buildings now.

 The design requires a minimum amount of material for a large rigid space.
 It distributes the overall stress across the structure.
 The high wind conditions are handled by the central poles.
 You can set up the tent all by yourself.
-It is a heat efficient and a spacious tent that provide high strength and stability.
+It is a heat efficient and spacious tent that provides high strength and stability.

 Emergency situations and extreme environment can be tackled by the geodesic tents.
 You can easily carry it in your backpacks while trekking our mountain climbing.

 Instant or Quick Pitch Tents

 The instant or quick pitch tents can erect it.
 It is built with a long coiled sprung frame that is permanently attached to the tent fabric.
 You can twist the frame into a circular package to carry the tent.
 If you want to set up the tent, simply unleash the coil.